 - Dress warm!!
-Especially after the sun goes down, temperatures can drop as low as 30 – 40 degrees F. Also, bring snacks, sunscreen, and water.
+After the sunset temperatures can drop as low as 30 – 40 degrees F. Also, bring snacks, sunscreen, and water.

 Mauna Kea Summit Tours

 There are a few tour operators that are allowed to tours people up to the MaunaKea summit.
-Most operators use very knowledgeable guides and pack their own telescopes.
-This means that next to a visit to the summit at sunset, you will get to experience a personal lesson in stargazing from your guide.
+Most operators employ knowledgeable guides and bring their own, portable, telescopes.
+This means that next to a visit to the summit during the sunset you will get to experience a personal lesson in stargazing from your guide.